keithalewis/math/ff.md

 \newcommand\RR{\mathbf{R}}
 \renewcommand\AA{\mathcal{A}}

-> In Physics, a theory that does not agree with experiment is recognized as deficient and serious scientists get to work on a theory to address that.
+> In Physics, a theory that does not agree with experiment is recognized as deficient and serious scientists get to work on improving the theory.
-This does not seem to be the case in Mathematical Finance.
+Mathematical Finance seems to ignore fundamental shortcomings.
+Continuous time hedging is impossible and provides no advice to a trader on when, and by how much, they should adjust their hedge.
-It can't even answer questions a junior trader has the first day on a trading floor.
-This short note takes a page out of the physicsts playbook in an attempt to identify fundamental concepts and provide a rigorous mathematical framework to reason about them.
+This short note takes a page out of the physicsts playbook in an attempt to identify the fundamental components of real-world trading and provide a vocabulary for a rigorous mathematical framework to reason about them.

 A _market_ consists of _instruments_.
+_Stocks_ and _bonds_ come into existence by companies wanting to raise capital.
+_Commodities_ are instruments that involve growing crops, raising livestock, and digging things out of the ground.
+_Currencies_ are issued by nation states to facilitate transactions.
+Exchanges connect instrument
+_buyers_ and _sellers_.

 Every instrument has a _price_ at which it can be bought or sold and holding an instrument entails _cash flows_ to its owner.
 Stocks pay dividends, or may incur borrow costs when shorted.
 Bonds pay coupons.
 Futures always have price zero